Tutorial: llmTools

 Unfortunately, you cannot run qwen3:8b on a *-micro instance.
 You’d need more than

 6 GB of memory to run qwen3:8b comfortably.
-To be graded, your frontend must work with
+To be graded, your front end must work with

 the Ollama accessible from mada.